What It’s Like to Make an Adoption Plan

 ❤️❤️❤️

-“I knew I wanted to have visits…The adoptive couple knew that they were going to raise their daughter to know that she was adopted and to know the blessing of adoption.
+“I knew I wanted to have visits…The adoptive couple knew that they would raise their daughter to know that she was adopted and to know the blessing of adoption.
 It’s great for a child to know!
 I didn’t want there to be any awkwardness as she got older and was asking ‘where’s my birth mom?’
 She’s growing up knowing who I am, so she won’t have those questions.”

 ❤️❤️❤️